The Family Support team conducts community outreach and mobilization to support and strengthen communities that serve military and veteran families.

 Reaching Rural Veterans

 Reaching Rural Veterans aims to strengthen resources and services for at-risk military and veteran families.
 Launched in Indiana and Kentucky, the pilot was a collaboration among rural area faith-based food pantries and veteran and military family service providers.
-This initiative reduced food insecurity and helped communities increase support for veterans.
-In 2021, MFRI staff implemented phase two in Illinois and began a third phase in Indiana.
-Phase four is scheduled to begin in 2022.
+This pilot initiative reduced food insecurity, helped communities increase support for veterans, and served as a springboard for phases two and three, implemented In 2021 and 2022.
+Phase four of Reaching Rural Veterans is currently underway in Illinois, Indiana, and Ohio.

 Learn more »